Veterans Health Administration, Department of Veterans Affairs.

 The Veterans Health Administration (VHA) is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
-Under the Paperwork Reduction Act (PRA) of 1995, Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of a currently approved collection, and allow 60 days for public comment in response to the notice.
+Under the Paperwork Reduction Act (PRA) of 1995, Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed new collection, and allow 60 days for public comment in response to the notice.
 This notice solicits comments on information needed to evaluate chronic gastrointestinal disorders in Persian Gulf War Veterans.

 FOR FURTHER INFORMATION CONTACT:

 Mary Stout (202) 273-8664 or FAX (202) 273-9381.End Further Info End Preamble Start Supplemental Information